-In most non-Pawsitivity families, the dog bonds most strongly with the other members of the family, not the child with autism, and yet those families report that there is a significant quality of life improvement because the child is behaving better, both when the child is interacting with the dog and just because the dog is around.
-Note that the dogs we have trained have, so far, a great track record of bonding with their handler because we encourage a protocolof "All good things come from the handler" (the child should be the one who interacts with the dog, not the parents).
+In most non-Pawsitivity families, the dog bonds most strongly with the other members of the family, not the child with autism.
+Yet even those (non-Pawsitivity) families report that there is a significant improvement in quality of life measurements because the child is behaving better, both when the child is interacting with the dog and when the dog is simply around the child.
+Note that the dogs we have trained have a great track record of bonding with their child because we encourage a protocol of "All good things come from the handler" (the child should be the one who interacts with the dog, not the parents).

-Families report that the dog is a benefit to rest of the family, too, by alleviating some of the stress that comes with caring for a child with autism.
+Pawsitivity families report that the dog is a benefit to rest of the family, too, by alleviating some of the stress that comes with caring for a child with autism.